webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 to a single entity.
 An application server can include additional information that the operator of a push service can use to contact the operator of the application server.
-This identification information can be used to restrict the use of a push subscription a single application server.
+This identification information can be used to restrict the use of a push subscription to a single application server.

 --- middle